xshot9011/short-note/devops - new version/installation/monitoring/graylog/README.md

 # change permission to user mongodb
 sudo chmod 400 <path_to_keyfile>
 ```

+### Configuration for mongodb

+For each mongod instance will have the same configurations as here

 host: localhost make mongodb only accept connection that are running on the same machine.